 Business gas credit cards can simplify things for your drivers, but they also have a positive effect on almost every department in your company.
 By minimizing the work needed to track fuel spending, monitor employees, and file taxes, these cards allow your team to devote more time to the efforts that matter most.
+Learn about other fuel card products.

 The obvious benefit for your accounting team is the immediate reduction in their workload.
 They no longer have to waste time collecting fuel receipts or issuing driver reimbursements.
 Additionally, if your company works with Independent Contractors, they can receive contractor reports that tell them exactly how much to deduct and include a fuel report for each contractor so that they can see details for all of their purchases.
 For a busy department, this is a huge benefit.

 Another big benefit is the ease of generating IFTA and off-road refund reports for quick tax filing.
 Companies that operate across multiple states must submit a report that specifies the total miles traveled in each individual state, as well as the total gallons purchased in each state.
 To further complicate matters, this report must be filed for each vehicle, creating a huge headache for large fleets.
 Companies who operate off-road must also submit reports to get refunds for fuel excise taxes, which is an extremely time-consuming process.
 However, fuel card providers automatically generate both IFTA and off-road refund reports, saving hours of work for your accounting team.
+Our Voyager fuel card can help fleets that operate in multiple states.

 As the front line in managing drivers, fleet managers are consistently busy keeping your business running smoothly.
-Using business gas credit cards makes it easy to monitor drivers and ensure they are following fueling guidelines.
+Using gas cards makes it easy to monitor drivers and ensure they are following fueling guidelines.
 Here are the four essential tools that allow fleet managers to maintain a bird’s eye view of their vehicles and drivers:

 - Who is authorized to use the card?
 Specify which employees are authorized to make a purchase, and state that cards are not for personal use.